davevarga666/GiftPoint/README.md

 Buy gift coupons from small businesses using live payment.
 Custom emails of the purchase are automatically sent out.
 (This is a mock project for demonstration purposes only.
 This version uses test cards for payment.)

+TO BE ABLE TO RUN THE APP, PLEASE REACH OUT TO ME FOR THE STRIPE KEY AT davevarga999@gmail.com.

 ## Technologies

 Kotlin, MVVM, Firebase, Hilt, Stripe for payment processing.